MikaMunterud/ecommerce-store/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Configuration

+To configure the Dashboard application, you'll need to set up the necessary environment variables.
+Create an `.env` file in the project root and specify the following variables:

+- **API URL** (Replace with your actual API URL):

+  - `NEXT_PUBLIC_API_URL`: Your API URL for data retrieval and interaction.

+- **Homepage Billboard ID** (Replace with your actual ID):
+  - `NEXT_PUBLIC_HOMEPAGE_BILLBOARD`: The ID of the homepage billboard to display.